- Safeguarding Adults

 Here are our answers, which must of course be treated with some caution as every situation is unique:

-- Answer: this is going to depend on whether either adult has the mental capacity to consent to the sexual relationship.
+- Answer: this is going to depend on whether either adult has the mental capacity to consent to (or engage in) the sexual relationship.
 It depends on the relative levels of ability (disability) between the two people.
 The greater the gap in their respective abilities then the more certain it is that this is abuse.
-The greater the level of dementia the less likely it is that the person will be able to make an informed decision about consenting.
+The greater the level of dementia the less likely it is that the person will be able to make an informed decision about consenting to or engaging in the sexual relationship.

 - Answer: yes, this is also abuse - especially if the adult is unaware that it is happening, or is unable to understand that it is happening.
 It may not be the worst crime in the world, but why can't the adult have his/her own ClubCard?